Responsive Images

 - Ensure device pixel ratio is added, as shown in the screenshot below.

 Now open the webpage and hover over the image element to see its required CSS pixel width.
-Multiple it with DPR value to get the required width of the image resource.
+Multiply it with the DPR value to get the required width of the image resource.

 For example here,